East Asian hip-and-gable roof: Xieshan in China

-In China, the hip-and-gable roof style, also known as the xieshan roof style, originated in the Eastern Han dynasty as an adaptation of the hip roof.
+In China, the hip-and-gable roof style, also known as the xieshan roof style, is thought to be invented by Huang Jieming, a Chinese inventor from the Eastern Han dynasty, as an adaptation of the hip roof.
 It was mainly applied in the construction of palaces, temples, gardens and other buildings with official functions.
 In contemporary times, it is still widely used in Buddhist and Taoist temples and shrines in China.

 The style is generally characterized by the presence of nine ridges and a hipped roof encircled with a peristyle.
-The nine ridges typically consists of one horizontal ridge on the top, known as the main ridge, which is connected to four vertical ridges and four diagonal ridge.
+The nine ridges typically consists of one horizontal ridge on the top, known as the main ridge, which is connected to four vertical ridges and four diagonal ridges.

 There are typically two types of eaves associated with the xieshan style: single eaves (单檐) and double eaves (重檐).
 Single eaves refer to the edges of a basic xieshan rooftop, while double eaves consist of an additional layer of eaves below the basic xieshan rooftop.
 Examples of the double eave type can be found on the xieshan roofs of structures such as Cining Palace, the Gate of Supreme Harmony and the Hall of Preserving Harmony in the Forbidden City, as well as the Grand Hotel in Taipei.
 Examples of the single eave type can be found on buildings such as Zhihua Temple, the shanmen of Miaoying Temple, and the North Gate of the Walls of Taipei.

+Paljakjibung in Korea

+Paljakjibung (팔작지붕) is the most commonly used roof type in authoritative architecture during the Joseon Dynasty.
+Considering that the hierarchy is the highest, regardless of size, most of the central buildings are Paljak.
+However, in temple architecture in the late Joseon Dynasty, where wood was scarce due to the high demand for wood used for roof furniture, the lower furniture was left intact and only the roof was often replaced by the eight-piece.